 - Students are considered seniors if they have passed their Sophomore Barrier Exam and at least two semesters of 300-level Applied Music.

 - All students are eligible to participate in the competition one time in each class (freshman, sophomore, junior, and senior).
 Prizes: Each soloist will receive a $200 James Furman Scholarship.
 Members of chamber ensembles will each receive a $50 Friends of Music Award.

-- Instrumental soloists should prepare a movement from a standard sonata or concerto not to exceed 7 minutes.
+- Instrumental soloists should prepare a movement from a standard sonata, concerto or solo repertoire not to exceed 7 minutes.

 - Vocalists should prepare a standard aria or art song set, not to exceed 7 minutes.

 - Jazz soloists should prepare a selection of their choice not to exceed 7 minutes.